Ap011y0n/2d-Platformer/README.md

 layout: default
 ---
 <h2>Description</h2>
 For our second year at the Design and Development of videogames degree in the Videogames Development subject we had to make a platformer.
+HOLA
 <h3> Forrest Dash </h3>
 Forrest Dash is a platformer videogame in which you control the main character and you have to surpass the levels quickly and dealing with a lot of enemies.
 <h3>How it works & Innovations </h3>